react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/async-components.md

 );
 ```

 In this case, the app won't show anything while loading your component.
-You can however make it display a custom loader with:
+You can, however, make it display a custom loader with:

 ```ts
 import * as React from 'react';